Eating Parsley in Pregnancy – Is it Harmful?

 Is it Safe to Eat Parsley in Pregnancy?

 Parsley is a popular herb used for flavoring food items globally.
-It has its own range of health benefits and side effects as well.
-Parsley helps in stimulating the uterus and can cause uterine contractions.
+It has a range of health benefits and side effects as well.
+Parsley oils can stimulate the uterus and can cause uterine contractions.
 You can have parsley regularly during other times.
 But, when you are pregnant, it is vital to consult a doctor first and then work your way through the consumption amounts.

 It is safe to consume during pregnancy, but its over-consumption will have various health complications.
 So, your doctor is the one to determine if you can eat parsley, and even if you do, then what your right amount is.